Schreber: Burgess and Freud

 It was never done.
 Sadly, Burgess died three years later without having completed his opera.
 Although he did make some notes towards a libretto, none of the music seems to have been composed, because he was working on Byrne and other musical projects.

 Given the wealth of available material, it is unlikely that we have heard the last about Burgess and Freud.
-Readers can expect to see more materials from the archive published as part of the Irwell Edition.
+We expect that a selection of manuscripts from the archive will be published as part of the Irwell Edition.